Anna Karenina: Part 5

 Kostya and Kitty marry and start their new life on his country estate.
 Although the couple are happy, they undergo a bitter and stressful first three months of marriage.
 Kostya feels dissatisfied at the amount of time Kitty wants to spend with him and dwells on his inability to be as productive as he was as a bachelor.
 When the marriage starts to improve, Kostya learns that his brother, Nikolai, is dying of consumption.
 Kitty offers to accompany Kostya on his journey to see Nikolai and proves herself a great help in nursing Nikolai.
 Seeing his wife take charge of the situation in an infinitely more capable manner than he could have done himself without her, Kostya's love for Kitty grows.
 Kitty eventually learns that she is pregnant.

 In Italy, Vronsky and Anna struggle to find friends who will accept them.
 Whilst Anna is happy to be finally alone with Vronsky, he feels suffocated.
 They cannot socialize with Russians of their own class and find it difficult to amuse themselves.
-Vronsky, who believed that being with Anna was the key to his happiness, finds himself increasingly bored and unsatisfied.
+Vronsky, who had believed that being with Anna was the key to his happiness, finds himself increasingly bored and unsatisfied.
 He takes up painting and makes an attempt to patronize an émigré Russian artist of genius.
 However, Vronsky cannot see that his own art lacks talent and passion, and that his conversation about art is extremely pretentious.
 Increasingly restless, Anna and Vronsky decide to return to Russia.

 In St. Petersburg, Anna and Vronsky stay in one of the best hotels, but take separate suites.
 It becomes clear that whilst Vronsky is still able to move freely in Russian society, Anna is barred from it.
 Even her old friend, Princess Betsy, who has had affairs herself, evades her company.
 Anna starts to become anxious that Vronsky no longer loves her.
 Meanwhile, Karenin is comforted by Countess Lidia Ivanovna, an enthusiast of religious and mystic ideas fashionable with the upper classes.
 She advises him to keep Seryozha away from Anna and to tell him his mother is dead.
 However, Seryozha refuses to believe that this is true.
 Anna visits Seryozha uninvited on his ninth birthday but is discovered by Karenin.

 Anna, desperate to regain at least some of her former position in society, attends a show at the theater at which all of St. Petersburg's high society are present.
 Vronsky begs her not to go, but he is unable to bring himself to explain to her why she cannot attend.
 At the theater, Anna is openly snubbed by her former friends, one of whom makes a deliberate scene and leaves the theater.
 Anna is devastated.
 Unable to find a place for themselves in St. Petersburg, Anna and Vronsky leave for Vronsky's country estate.